nilsbunger/parcel-browser/README.md

 From the project directory:
 `python3 -m venv ./venv` to create a venv ([ref](https://docs.python.org/3/library/venv.html))

-`source ./venv/bin/activate` to put local python and site-packages in path.
+`source ./venv/bin/activate` activates the virtual env.
+You need to do this in any terminal window where you're running Django, Jupyter Lab, or related tools.

 `cp .env.example .env` -- create your .env file, get DB credentials from an admin (only needed for access to a cloud DB)